varunvatsal/QuizApp/readme.md

 ## how to check values in h2 database
 - got to the link -> http://localhost:8080/h2-console/
 - login using username = "sa" and password = ""
-- run sql scripts to fetch data
+- run following sql scripts to fetch data
 - select * from report;
 - select * from quiz;
 - select * from quiz_user;